Plato Logo

 Review levels, purchasing, consumption, counts, and movement patterns.

-Daily control
+Daily ritual

 Small inventory habits prevent large surprises.